jerela/Godosim/README.md

 ### Prerequisites

 The prerequisites depend on what you want to use Godosim for.
 We offer access in three levels of increasing complexity:
-1. If you simply wish to access the sample dataset of annotated images generated with Godosim, ~~you can find it on [Zenodo](MISSING)~~ you will have to wait until it's uploaded.
+1. If you simply wish to access the sample dataset of annotated images generated with Godosim, you can find it on [Zenodo](https://doi.org/10.5281/zenodo.15525580).
 2. If you wish to use the pre-built binary applications (Windows only) and generate your own annotated images while customizing the pipeline from the configuration file, you can follow the instructions on [setting up Godosim](#setting-up).
 3. **ADVANCED USERS**: If you're a right proper wizard and wish to build your own customized Godosim application, you will need the following in addition to the prerequisites of step 2:
    - [Godot Engine 4.3](https://github.com/godotengine/godot/tree/4.3) (included in submodules)
    - [Custom Godosim C++ module](https://github.com/jerela/godosim-cpp-modules) (included in submodules)
    - [Godosim project files for Godot Engine](https://github.com/jerela/godosim-project-files) (included in submodules)
    - [SCons](https://scons.org/) to build Godot with custom modules.
 For Godot-specific use instructions, see [the official documentation](https://docs.godotengine.org/en/stable/contributing/development/compiling/introduction_to_the_buildsystem.html).
-   - See the instructions on [building Godot Engine](/docs/BUILDING.md) and [customizing Godosim](/docs/CUSTOMIZING.md) or check the [GitHub Actions workflow file](missing) in this repository.
+   - See the instructions on [building Godot Engine](/docs/BUILDING.md) and [customizing Godosim](/docs/CUSTOMIZING.md) or check the [GitHub Actions workflow file](/.github/workflows/build_and_export_binary.yml) in this repository.

 ### Setting up